-The fiscal 2015 budget was enacted by the Legislature on June 30, 2014 and approved by the Governor on July 11, 2014.
-A \$4.6 billion interim budget for the first month of fiscal 2015 had been enacted by the Legislature and approved by the Governor on June 26, 2014.
-Total spending in the fiscal 2015 budget approved by the Governor amounts to approximately \$36.491 billion, after accounting for \$16.1 million in vetoes.
-The fiscal 2015 budget was approximately \$1.946 billion, or 5.6%, greater than fiscal 2014 estimated spending levels at the time of the signing of the budget.
+The fiscal 2015 budget was enacted by the Legislature on June 30, 2014 and approved by the former Governor on July 11, 2014.
+A \$4.6 billion interim budget for the first month of fiscal 2015 had been enacted by the Legislature and approved by the former Governor on June 26, 2014.
+Total spending in the fiscal 2015 budget approved by the former Governor amounted to approximately \$36.491 billion, after accounting for \$16.1 million in vetoes.
+The fiscal 2015 budget was approximately \$1.946 billion, or 5.6%, greater than fiscal 2014 estimated spending levels at the time of its approval.

-The fiscal 2015 budget assumed tax revenues of \$24.430 billion, reflecting the fiscal 2015 consensus tax estimate of \$24.337 billion, adjusted for the impact of revenue initiatives enacted as part of the budget, including a one-year delay of the FAS 109 deductions (+ \$46 million), a tax amnesty program (+\$35 million) and enhanced tax enforcement initiatives (+ \$12 million).
-Approximately \$1.17 billion of the \$24.430 billion tax estimate was assumed to be generated from taxes on capital gains.
-Pursuant to the excess capital gains revenue law, \$122 million of the projected capital gains tax revenue was assumed not to be available for budgetary purposes.
-The enacted budget also assumed \$240 million from the modification of the existing tax and non-tax judgment and settlement law.
+The fiscal 2015 budget was based on a consensus tax revenue estimate of \$24.337 billion, which represented projected revenue growth of 4.9% over the fiscal 2014 revised estimate.
+After accounting for statutorily required transfers for pensions, to the MBTA, the MSBA, and the Workforce Training Fund and excess capital gains tax revenue, approximately \$20.817 billion of tax revenue was projected to be available for spending in the fiscal 2015 budget at the time of its approval by the former Governor.
+See "Commonwealth Revenues and Expenditures - Fiscal 2015 and 2016 Tax Revenues; Fiscal 2015."
+The fiscal 2015 budget also assumed tax revenues to be increased as a result of revenue initiatives enacted as part of the budget, including a one-year delay of the FAS 109 deductions (+ \$46 million), a tax amnesty program (+\$35 million) and enhanced tax enforcement initiatives (+ \$12 million).
+The enacted fiscal 2015 budget also assumed \$240 million from the modification of the existing tax and non-tax judgment and settlement law.
 See "Commonwealth Revenues and Expenditures - Federal and Other Non-Tax Revenues; Settlements and Judgments."